EI-CoreBioinformatics/mikado/docs/Tutorial/Daijin_tutorial.rst

 | Intergenic distances (coding)    | NA       | 2,163.73  | 187     | -10,136 | -571   | -34  | 70    | 284   | 866      | 2,143 | 4,500 | 6,878 | 20,134 | 490,690 |
 +----------------------------------+----------+-----------+---------+---------+--------+------+-------+-------+----------+-------+-------+-------+--------+---------+

 From this summary it is quite apparent that the *A. thaliana* genome preferentially encodes multiexonic transcripts with a median CDS/UTR ratio of approximately 80%.
 Each transcript has on average 5 exons (median 3), and intron lengths are generally short - 165 bps on average and 100 as median, with a maximum value of ~11,000 bps for mRNAs.
+It is also a compact genome, with a median intergenic distance under 1 kbps and a modal distance of only 250 bps.

 Step 1: configuring Daijin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~